klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

 This module classifies *E. coli* genomes into DEC pathotypes based on the presence or absence of virulence marker genes using a curated database `VirulenceFinder <https://cge.food.dtu.dk/services/VirulenceFinder/>`_ DB.
 Input assemblies are aligned to the database using Minimap2, and Kleborate assigns pathotypes based on logic adapted from `EnteroBase <https://enterobase.readthedocs.io/en/latest/pipelines/backend-pipeline-phylotypes.html?highlight=pathovar/>`_.

-Additionally, Kleborate uses`ShigaPass <https://github.com/imanyass/ShigaPass>`_  to predict Shigella serotypes.
+The module also calls `ShigaPass <https://github.com/imanyass/ShigaPass>`_ to predict Shigella serotypes, and to differentiate *Shigella* from enteroinvasive *Escherichia coli* (EIEC).

-All reference sequences and marker definitions used by this module are included in the **/data**  directory of this module.
+The reference database used by this module is included in the **/data**  directory.

 *E. coli* Pathovar parameters